Charles Howe (writer): Life

-He born in Gloucestershire, the third son of John Grubham Howe of Langar, Nottinghamshire.
+He born in Gloucestershire, the third son of John Grobham Howe of Langar, Nottinghamshire.
 John Grubham Howe (Jack Howe) was his brother.
 In youth Howe spent much time at Charles II's court.
 About 1686 he is said to have gone abroad with a relative who had been appointed ambassador by James II, but declined to accept the office permanently.
 On returning to England he married Elianor, only daughter and heiress of Sir William Pargiter, of Greatworth, Northamptonshire, and widow of Sir Henry Dering.
 She died on 25 July 1696, and was buried in Greatworth Church, where an inscription, composed by her husband, remains.
 After his wife's death in 1696, Howe lived in seclusion in the country, chiefly devoting himself to religious meditation.

 He died on 17 February 1742, and was buried in the same vault with his wife and children in Greatworth Church.
 A monument there was erected to his memory by his granddaughter, Leonora Bathurst.